inakizamores/MenuFacil/DEVELOPMENT_PROGRESS.md

    - Some form validations could benefit from debouncing for a smoother experience
    - Large menus with many images could be optimized for faster loading
    - Analytics queries with large datasets might need optimization
+   - Profile picture uploads should include size validation and compression

 ### Pending Tasks
 1. **Technical Debt Resolution**